bizjaya/prcsvc/README.md

 4. Navigate to the folder where you cloned the repository and select the solution file (.sln).

 ### 2. Database in MySQL
-1. Use the same DB "etherscan" from the Token Manager project or create the table and seed
+1. Use the same DB "ethscan" from the Token Manager project or create the table and seed
 2. Execute the following SQL commands to create the `token` table and insert sample data:

     ```sql
-    CREATE TABLE `token` (
+    CREATE TABLE `tokens` (
         `id` INT(11) NOT NULL AUTO_INCREMENT,
         `symbol` VARCHAR(5) NOT NULL COLLATE 'utf8_general_ci',
         `name` VARCHAR(50) NOT NULL COLLATE 'utf8_general_ci',